In this Excel tutorial, I will tell you everything you need to know about the Formula bar in Excel.

 If you would like to expand the formula bar further, place the cursor at the bottom of the formula bar field, and when the cursor changes to a double arrow icon, click and drag the formula bar field.

-Note: If you change the height of the formula bar, it would stay that way for all the worksheets and workbooks (new as well as existing)
+Note: If you change the height of the formula bar, it will stay that way for all the worksheets and workbooks (new as well as existing)

 Insert Functions Using the Formula Bar